workgroupengineering/Documentation/docs/styling/troubleshooting.md

 With this code example the `Border` has a Red background normally and Blue when the pointer is over it.
 This is because as with CSS more specific selectors have precedence.
 It is an issue, when you want to override default styles of any state (pointerover, pressed or others) with a single style.
 To achieve it you will need to have new styles for these states as well.&#x20;

 {% hint style="info" %}
-Visit the Avalonia source code to find the [original templates](https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.Themes.Fluent/Controls) when this happens and copy and paste the styles with psuedoclasses into your code.
+Visit the Avalonia source code to find the [original templates](https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.Themes.Fluent/Controls) when this happens and copy and paste the styles with pseudoclasses into your code.

 {% endhint %}